Ever thought of nominating someone you know for Prairie Farmer’s Master Farmer award? Now’s the time to get cracking with that process!

 - Candidates must farm in Illinois, deriving the majority of their income from agricultural production.

-- Successful nominees will have proven ag production records, be recognized as leaders in their community, and will have given back to the community in substantive ways.
+- Successful nominees will have proven agricultural production records, be recognized as leaders in their community, and will have given back to the community in substantive ways.

 - Candidates may be individuals, couples or siblings; judging is equally weighted.